xTachyon/fiirust2022/homework/readme.md

 Command line options:
 - string to search for
-- max number of lines (after which the application exits)
+- max number of lines (after which the application exits) (default: infinite)
-- ignore case
+- ignore case (default: no)
-- only count (print only the number of matches per file, without the lines)
+- only count (print only the number of matches per file, without the lines) (default: no)

 Bonus: have an option to allow for [regex](https://crates.io/crates/regex) searching.